 As you can see, a DWI charge is a serious charge.
 There are many nuances to DWI Law.
 However, just because you have been charged with a DWI doesn’t mean you are guilty.
 There are many requirements that the prosecutors themselves have to meet and, oftentimes, they do not.
 Furthermore, an immediate drivers license suspension can be avoided by requesting an Administrative License Review Hearing.

-Get Help From an Experienced DUI Attorney
+Get Help From an Experienced DWI Lawyer in Fort Worth

 Jeff Brown is an experienced DWI attorney in Roanoke, TX serving the Dallas-Fort Worth metroplex.
 For many years, he has helped his clients navigate the murky waters of the criminal justice system.
-He has helped his clients avoid the life-changing results of criminal convictions through his detailed-oriented case reviews and skillful ability to craft a defense with those facts and the law.
+He has helped his clients in the Dallas-Fort Worth area avoid the life-changing results of criminal convictions through his detailed-oriented case reviews and skillful ability to craft a defense with those facts and the law.
 Jeff Brown can deliver big firm results at small firm prices.
 Come and see how he can help you when everything is on the line.